 Both have helpful bookmark options, even if I have to delete a few copies in view of lack of storage space on my iPad, they are maintained.
 I was forced to purge the collection the magazines to make room for cooking books, so now I just have 1 binder with (unsorted) clippings of interesting recipes from many years of various food mags.
 And find myself more and more browsing the internet for inspiration….
-The BBC has added older recipes to the site, so I wouldn’t be surprised if I had this one as a clipping too… Here is a link to the recipe on the BBC Good Food site.
+The BBC has recently added older recipes to their site, so I wouldn’t be surprised if I had this one as a clipping too… Here is a link to the recipe on the BBC Good Food site.

 What worked and what didn’t:

 We (nearly) doubled the recipe as it was supposed to be for 2.
 The ribbons of courgette fried a lot quicker than I had expected and kept a bite.
-The sauce was creamy and had a nice leeky flavour.
+The sauce was creamy and had a nice leeky flavor.
 The ratio of cooking liquid to mascarpone is good, as it was still a light sauce.
-However, I only used the original amount of mascarpone and cooking liquid as we had only 500 gram of (very) fresh gnocchi and I was concerned that an abundance of sauce would “drown” the soft gnocchi.
+However, I only used the original amount of mascarpone and cooking liquid as we had only 500g of (very) fresh gnocchi and I was concerned that an abundance of sauce would “drown” the soft gnocchi.

 The recipe is accurate and would indeed serve 2.
 I would recommend to slightly undercook your gnocchi as you will warm them through in the sauce and put them under the grill too.
-That way they will keep their shape and don’t become mushy.
+That way, they will keep their shape and don’t become mushy.

 I thought it could use 1 clove of garlic and perhaps some fresh thyme.